In this article

 To change the format or visibility of the date field for each message cell,

-and set a date mapper in onCreate
+subclass IterableInboxFragment and set a date mapper in onCreate.
+The date

-and returns a string representing the
+mapper takes an IterableInAppMessage and returns a string representing the

 creation date of the message.
-If the date field should be blank, return null
+If the date field should be blank, return null.

 class CustomInboxDateMapperFragment : IterableInboxFragment() { override fun onCreate(savedInstanceState: Bundle?) { super.onCreate(savedInstanceState) setDateMapper { message -> DateUtils.getRelativeTimeSpanString( message.createdAt.time, Date().time, 0, DateUtils.FORMAT_ABBREV_ALL ) } } }